 This clause specifies the law under which any disputes relating to the parties shall be dealt with and the jurisdiction under which any dispute arising out of the Agreement shall be handled.

-Get response within 24 hours
+Get response within 1 hour

-The following documents need to be referred to for drafting a founder's Agreement
+The following Documents need to be referred to for drafting a founder's Agreement